rayjonesjay/bash/README.md

 # bash
-Shell scripting for the beasts.
+Shell scripting for the interpids.